0xPolygonMiden/miden-base/docs/architecture/state.md

 ### Public shared state

-In most blockchains, most smart contracts and decentralized applications (e.g., AAVE, Uniswap) need public shared state.
-Public shared state is also available on Miden and can be represented as in the following example:
+In most blockchains, most smart contracts and decentralized applications (e.g., AAVE, Uniswap) need public shared `State`.
+Public shared `State` is also available on Miden and can be represented as in the following example:

 ![Public shared state](../img/architecture/state/public-shared-state.png)

-In this diagram, multiple participants interact with a common, publicly accessible state.
+In this diagram, multiple participants interact with a common, publicly accessible `State`.
 The figure illustrates how notes are created and consumed:

 1. **Independent Transactions Creating Notes (tx1 & tx2):**
    Two separate users (Acc1 and Acc2) execute transactions independently:
-   - `tx1` produces **note 1**
+   - **tx1** produces **note 1**
-   - `tx2` produces **note 2**
+   - **tx2** produces **note 2**

    These transactions occur in parallel and do not rely on each other, allowing concurrent processing without contention.

 2. **Sequencing and Consuming Notes (tx3):**
-   The Miden node executes `tx3` against the shared account, consuming **notes 1 & 2** and producing **notes 3 & 4**. `tx3` is a network transaction executed by the sequencer.
-It merges independent contributions into a unified state update.
+   The Miden node executes tx3 against the shared account, consuming **notes 1 & 2** and producing **notes 3 & 4**. tx3 is a network transaction executed by the sequencer.
+It merges independent contributions into a unified `State` update.

 3. **Further Independent Transactions (tx4 & tx5):**
-   After the shared state is updated:
+   After the shared `State` is updated:
-   - `tx4` consumes **note 4**
+   - **tx4** consumes **note 4**
-   - `tx5` consumes **note 5**
+   - **tx5** consumes **note 5**

-   Both users can now interact with notes generated by the public account, continuing the cycle of state evolution.
+   Both users can now interact with notes generated by the public account, continuing the cycle of `State` evolution.

 ### State bloat minimization

-Miden nodes do not need to know the entire state to verify or produce new blocks.
-Rather than storing the full state data with the nodes, users keep their data locally, and the rollup stores only commitments to that data.
-While some contracts must remain publicly visible, this approach minimizes state bloat.
+Miden nodes do not need to know the entire `State` to verify or produce new blocks.
+Rather than storing the full `State` data with the nodes, users keep their data locally, and the rollup stores only commitments to that data.
+While some contracts must remain publicly visible, this approach minimizes `State` bloat.
 Furthermore the Miden rollup can discard non-required data after certain conditions have been met.

 This ensures that the account and note databases remain manageable, even under sustained high usage.

 ## Conclusion

-Miden’s state model lays the foundation for a scalable, privacy-preserving, and user-centric environment.
+Miden’s `State` model lays the foundation for a scalable, privacy-preserving, and user-centric environment.
 By combining parallelizable execution, flexible data storage, and Zero-knowledge proofs that ensure integrity and confidentiality, Miden addresses many of the challenges of traditional blockchains.
-As a result, the network can handle high throughput, maintain manageable state sizes, and support a wide range of applications.
+As a result, the network can handle high throughput, maintain manageable `State` sizes, and support a wide range of applications.